Waxed cotton: Development

 The first Egyptian cotton products with linseed oil applied started to appear from the mid-1850s.
 Tea clipper sails were made from strong two-ply yarns in both warp and weft, which provided lighter cloth with extra strength for the larger sails.
 The recipe for coating each cloth remained unique to that cloth, but all cloths suffered the same problems: stiffness in the cold; and a tendency to turn a shade of yellow towards that of pure linseed oil (this contributed to the yellow colour of early fisherman's clothing).

 In the mid-1920s, three companies co-operated to create paraffin-impregnated cotton, which produced a highly water resistant cloth, breathable, but without the stiffness in the cold or yellowing with age.
 Woven by Webster's, it was taken to Lancashire for dyeing (black or olive green), and then to London for cupro-ammonia treatment.
 The cloth was then returned to Lancashire for waxing, and then back to Webster's for storage, sales and distribution.

 Webster's were cautious about disrupting their home market, and so sent the new product to another part of the British Empire with similar climatic conditions and a love of sailing for testing: New Zealand.
 Given the local name Japara, as the material proved a weather and sales success, it was adopted as the trademark by Webster's.

 In 2005 a new technology, refined hydrocarbon wax, was developed to replace cupro-ammonia treatment and remove the smell.

 Current United Kingdom manufacturers include British Millerain Co.
 Ltd., Halley Stevensons Limited, and Templemoyle Mills.

 British Millerain were the first to wax cotton in the UK and export this specialist textile across the globe.
 Halley Stevensons began as a manufacturer of textiles for upholstery, curtains and furnishing, and added waxed cotton to their range in the 1990s.
 More recently, Templemoyle Mills was established and began manufacturing waxed cotton in Ireland; the company registered in 2013.

+In the United States, Martin Dyeing and Finishing Co. began producing the Martexin Original Wax brand in the 1930s, expanding the manufacturing of waxed cotton canvas outside of Europe.

 In 1968, Swedish company Fjällräven began producing their G-1000 fabric after research based on the military and expeditionary experiences of the founder, Åke Nordin.
 G-1000 is still a key material in many of their outdoor products in 2023, although the modern fabric incorporates more environmental design factors.
 It is a cotton-polyester blend impregnated with their own odourless beeswax-paraffin recipe sold as "Greenland Wax".
 The wax washes out of the fabric after around 2-3 wash cycles.
 Roughly the size of a typical bar of soap, the Greenland wax blocks are rubbed on the garment and the traces of wax are then melted into the fabric using an iron or hairdryer.
 This allows the customer to easily restore the water and wind resistance of the garment as needed.